epstechtheatre/epswebpreviewer/README.md

 # EPS Web Preview
 A nodejs script to track, download, and enable seamless contribution for pull requests.

-This utility is maintained and hosted by Ben MacDonald (@Quantum158), on behalf of the E.P.
+This utility is maintained and hosted by [Ben MacDonald](https://github.com/Quantum158), on behalf of the E.P.
 Scarlett Technical Theatre Crew.

 ## Functions